shahnaz-zafrina/zoo-guide/README.md

    Click on the "Run" button in Android Studio to install and run the app.
 4. **Scan QR Codes:**
    Use the in-app QR code scanner to explore the zoo and enjoy the interactive features.
+   Change the Google Map API key in app/src/main/java/com/example/zooui/MapsActivity.java to your own.

 ## Screenshots
 https://imgur.com/a/8oAbORC

-*Note: Customize the sections, placeholders, and details according to your project's specifics.
+*Note: Customize the sections, placeholders, and details according to your project's specifics.*
-Change the Google Map API key in app/src/main/java/com/example/zooui/MapsActivity.java to your own.*